manishbgp007/Applied-AI-ML-Capstone-Project/README.md

 # **Applied-AI-ML-Capstone-Project**

+## Housing Value Prediction Project

 ### Project Description
-* This project is part of the AI & ML Capstone, where the goal is to build an end-to-end data intelligence system.
+* This project is part of the Applied-AI-ML-Capstone-Project, where the goal is to build an end-to-end data intelligence system.
 It covers four stages.

 ### Data ingestion & exploratory analysis
 * Supervised machine learning